elixirschool/elixirschool/lessons/en/basics/sigils.md

 ["i", "love", "elixir", "school"]
 ```

-We can see that what is typed between the delimiters is separated by whitespace into a list.
+We can see that what is typed between the delimiters results in a list of words separated by spaces.
 However, there is no difference between these two examples.
 Again, the difference comes with the interpolation and escape sequences.
 Take the following example: